Wisconsin trounces Tennessee 68-48 for 1st road win of year - WHIZ News

 Wisconsin hosts Rider on Tuesday.

-Tennessee opens its Southeastern Conference schedule Jan.
+Tennessee opens its SEC schedule Jan.
 4 by hosting defending league champion LSU.

 More AP college basketball: https://apnews.com/Collegebasketball and https://twitter.com/AP_Top25